ptewarie/amazon_shopping/README.md

 #amazon_automation

-this contains a smoke test for purchasing an tv 65 screen
+this contains a test for purchasing an tv 65 screen. to run the test please use the following command:

-todo:
-- clean up
-- add logging
-- last part of verfication
+mvn test